dylanmckay/compiler/README.md

 So far the only target supported is [AVR](https://en.wikipedia.org/wiki/Atmel_AVR).

-The compiler can currently parse IR and generate assembly code for very basic programs.
+The compiler can currently parse IR and generate assembly code for very, very basic programs (think very trivial addition and load).

 ## Running the compiler